Understanding Dog Bite Law in Texas

 If you sustained injuries from a dog bite in Texas, you have 2 years from the date of injury to file your personal injury lawsuit.
 Failure to file the lawsuit within this statute of limitations will likely cause the case to be dismissed forever.
 If you were a minor at the time of the attack, you will have until 2 years from your 18th birthday to file.

 Due to interactions between the "one bite rule,” the law of negligence, and allegations of comparative negligence, any Austin dog bite case may become extraordinarily complex.
 The opposing insurance company will want you to give a recorded statement about what happened, but Texas law doesn't require you to give provide any type of statement.
-Politely refuse and contact the Law Offices of Glen F. Larson.
+Politely refuse and contact Glen Larson Law.
 We are ready to listen closely to your situation and answer any questions you have.
 We will then provide comprehensive legal counsel so you can select the most appropriate method of attaining the compensation you need.